IUREDCap/redcap-etl/docs/DeveloperGuide.md

        or a self-signed, SSL certificate, you will also need to set the ssl_verify property to 'false' (note: include the single quotes).

+3. Also copy the following file, but do not edit it.
+It is used for error testing.

+        cp tests/config-init/basic-demography-3.ini tests/config

 After the above steps have been completed successfully, you should be able to run the integration tests by executing the following command